sachinbijalwan/App_Data_Collecting/README.md

 BASIC WORKING OF APP-:

 * Using Camera2 classes to record videos.
-I have basically copied my whole code of video fragment and xml file from the github repository (mentioned in sources).
+I have looked up the code of video fragment and xml file from the github repository (mentioned in sources).

 * Using sensors classes for GPS and accelerometer.
 (Sources enclosed in the end of this file).